Whth/CP-Gen/README.md

-# Mieka-ChatBot-Plugin-Template
+# CP-Gen
-a Template repo for Mieka-ChatBot-Plugin
+a Mieka-ChatBot-Plugin that allows to generate meme couple string